Timeline of U.S. lethal attacks on vessels in the Caribbean and the Pacific

 Related videos:

-The offensive began on September 2, 2025, and since then, it has expanded from the Caribbean to the eastern Pacific with an increasing sequence of increasingly frequent and lethal operations.
-Washington describes it as part of the war against drug trafficking and “narcoterrorism,” while concerns grow over the use of military force in scenarios without a declaration of war and the lack of publicly verifiable evidence regarding several of the attacked targets.
-With key episodes in September, a surge in intensity in October, and new actions in November and December, various reports consolidate the crisis with a toll of 23 boats destroyed and 87 dead, along with 22 recognized operations between both theaters.
+The offensive began on September 2, 2025, and since then, it has expanded from the Caribbean to the eastern Pacific with an increasing frequency and lethality of operations.
+Washington presents it as part of the war against drug trafficking and "narcoterrorism," while concerns grow over the use of military force in scenarios without a declaration of war and the lack of verifiable public evidence regarding several of the targeted operations.
+With key episodes in September, a spike in intensity in October, and new actions in November and December, various reports consolidate the toll of the crisis at 23 boats destroyed and 87 deaths, with 22 operations acknowledged across both theaters.

 Chronology of U.S. Attacks in the Caribbean and the Pacific